li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

 #### finalizeWithdraw
 Finalizing a withdrawal on Sepolia triggers the Bridge contract to transfer ETH to the target address, based on the L2 message produced by the Jovay `withdraw` transaction.

 The following commands can only be executed after the Jovay `withdraw` transaction has been finalized on Sepolia.
-Enter thewithdrawtransaction hash on the [Jovay Explorer](http://explorer.jovay.io/l2/home?bizId=ethdevnetl2&unionId=100100) to navigate to the transaction details page, where the finalization status will be displayed.
+Enter the `withdraw` transaction hash on the [Jovay Explorer](http://explorer.jovay.io/l2/home?bizId=ethdevnetl2&unionId=100100) to navigate to the transaction details page, where the finalization status will be displayed.
 Then you can find the proof we descriped and assume that you already have the proof from the transaction detail page.

 Please prepare the script parameters as listed in the table below before executing the following command.